Capture the flag: Capturing the flag

 The rules for the handling of the flag also vary from game to game and deal mostly with the disposition of the flag after a failed attempt at capturing it.
 In one variant, after a player is tagged while carrying the flag, it is returned to its original place.
 In another variant, the flag is left in the location where the player was tagged.
 This latter variant makes offensive play easier, as the flag will tend, over the course of the game, to be moved closer to the dividing line between territories.
 In some games, it is possible for the players to throw the flag to teammates.
-As long as the flag stays in play without hitting the ground, it is allowed for the players to pass.
-Normally the capture the flag looks like "flag_for_you".
+As long as the flag stays in play without hitting the ground, the players are allowed to pass it.